Angular momentum operator: Commutation relations between components

 where l, m, n are the component indices (1 for x, 2 for y, 3 for z), and ε_{lmn} denotes the Levi-Civita symbol.
+Alternatively Einstein's summation convention can be used to write this as:

 A compact expression as one vector equation is also possible:

 The commutation relations can be proved as a direct consequence of the canonical commutation relations $[x_l,p_m] = i \hbar \delta_{lm}$, where δ_{lm} is the Kronecker delta.

 There is an analogous relationship in classical physics:

 where Ln is a component of the classical angular momentum operator, and $\{ ,\}$ is the Poisson bracket.

 The same commutation relations apply for the other angular momentum operators (spin and total angular momentum):

 These can be assumed to hold in analogy with L. Alternatively, they can be derived as discussed below.

 These commutation relations mean that L has the mathematical structure of a Lie algebra, and the ε_{lmn} are its structure constants.
 In this case, the Lie algebra is SU(2) or SO(3) in physics notation ($\operatorname{su}(2)$ or $\operatorname{so}(3)$ respectively in mathematics notation), i.e. Lie algebra associated with rotations in three dimensions.
 The same is true of J and S. The reason is discussed below.
 These commutation relations are relevant for measurement and uncertainty, as discussed further below.